bmchtech/blog/content/post/multiply.md

         case 6: return (struct BoothRecodingOutput) {       ~input, 1 };
         case 7: return (struct BoothRecodingOutput) {            0, 0 };
     }

+    // Note that case 4 can *not* be implemented as 2 * (~input).
+The reason why
+    // is that the real value of the addend as represented by the struct is
+    // recoded_output + carry.
+Doing the inversion after the multiplication by 2
+    // will put a 1 in the LSB of the recoded_output, allowing the carry to be
+    // added correctly.
 }
 ```
 For the curious, more information about Booth Recoding can be found in this resource. <sup>[[2](#cite2)]</sup>